awsdocs/aws-systems-manager-user-guide/doc_source/maintenance-windows-cli-tutorials-update.md

 # Tutorial: Update a maintenance window \(AWS CLI\)<a name="maintenance-windows-cli-tutorials-update"></a>

-This tutorial demonstrates how to use the AWS CLI to update a maintenance window\.
-It also shows you how to update different task types, including those for Systems Manager Run Command, Systems Manager Automation, AWS Lambda, and AWS Step Functions\.
+This tutorial demonstrates how to use the AWS Command Line Interface \(AWS CLI\) to update a maintenance window\.
+It also shows you how to update different task types, including those for AWS Systems Manager Run Command, Systems Manager Automation, AWS Lambda, and AWS Step Functions\.

-The examples in this section use the following Systems Manager actions for updating a maintenance window\.
+The examples in this section use the following Systems Manager actions for updating a maintenance window:
 + [UpdateMaintenanceWindow](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_UpdateMaintenanceWindow.html)
 + [UpdateMaintenanceWindowTarget](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_UpdateMaintenanceWindowTarget.html)
 + [UpdateMaintenanceWindowTask](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_UpdateMaintenanceWindowTask.html)